Victoria Plantation, Queensland: Education

 Victoria Plantation State School is a government primary (Prep-6) school for boys and girls at 244 Forrest Beach Road (18.6472°S 146.2013°E).

 In 2016, the school had an enrolment of 74 students with 8 teachers (5 full-time equivalent) with 6 non-teaching staff (4 full-time equivalent).
 In 2018, the school had an enrolment of 38 students with 4 teachers (3 full-time equivalent) and 5 non-teaching staff (3 full-time equivalent).

 There are no secondary schools in Victoria Plantation.
 The nearest government secondary school is Ingham State High School in neighbouring Ingham to the west.
-Other non-government schools are available in Ingham.
+There are also non-government schools in Ingham.